raiden-network/spec/terminology.rst

        Signed data required by the :term:`Payment Channel` to allow :term:`Participants` to close and settle a :term:`Payment Channel` without undergoing through the :term:`Settlement Window`.
 See the :ref:`message definition <cooperative-settle-proof-message>`.

    nonce
        Strictly monotonic value used to order off-chain transfers.
 It starts at ``1``.
 It is a :term:`balance proof` component.
-The ``nonce`` differentiates between older the newer balance proofs that can be sent by a delegate to the :term:`Token Network` contract and updated through :ref:`updateNonClosingBalanceProof <update-channel>`.
+The ``nonce`` differentiates between older and newer balance proofs that can be sent by a delegate to the :term:`Token Network` contract and updated through :ref:`updateNonClosingBalanceProof <update-channel>`.

    chain id
        Chain identifier as defined in EIP155.